zhenmunse/UCD_ECS32A_HW/Notes/Unit 1 Introduction.md

   - *“Code is more often read than written.” – Guido van Rossum*
 - **Developer productivity**:
   - Interpreted (no compiling step).
-  - Large ecosystem of modules (graphics, data science, ML, web, etc.).
+  - Large ecosystem of modules (graphics, data science, machine learning, web, etc.).
 - **Popularity**: Used at Google, YouTube, NASA, Tesla, Pixar, etc.
 - **Comparison**: Python programs are 3–10× shorter than Java or C++.